-We have granted registration rights to some of our stockholders who, following the consummation of this offering, will hold approximately 20,618,756 shares of our common stock in the aggregate (including restricted stock and shares issuable upon the exercise of currently outstanding options).
+We have granted registration rights to some of our stockholders who, following the consummation of this offering, will hold approximately shares of our common stock in the aggregate (including shares issuable upon the exercise of outstanding options).
 Under certain circumstances, some of these stockholders can require us to file registration statements that permit them to re-sell their shares.
 For more information, see "Certain Relationships and Related Transactions-Registration Rights Agreements" and "-Agreements with Norwich Union-Stock Purchase Agreement."